Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

   * offer alternative services, one that sends ECS and one that does not.

-If operators do offer a service that sends the ECS options upstream they should use the shortest prefix that is operationally feasible (NOTE: the authors believe they will be able to add a reference for advice here soon) and ideally use a policy of whitelisting upstream servers to send ECS to in order to minimize data leakage.
+If operators do offer a service that sends the ECS options upstream they should use the shortest prefix that is operationally feasible and ideally use a policy of whitelisting upstream servers to send ECS to in order to minimize data leakage.
 Operators should make clear in any policy statement what prefix length they actually send and the specific policy used.